How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

 \subsection{Causal Inference in Marketing}

-A range of studies assess the causal effects of specific marketing campaigns on consumers' response to campaigns.
+A number of studies assess the causal effects of specific marketing campaigns on consumer response to the campaigns.
 These studies typically rely on (field) experiments or traditional methods for causal inference based on observational data.
-In the latter case, researchers must assume that all variables that jointly affect the intervention and purchasing behavior are observed in the data and can thus be controlled for. \cite*{RubinRichard2006} apply propensity score matching to evaluate the effect of marketing interventions aimed at doctors in order to promote the prescription of a ``lifestyle'' drug.
-They also rank the doctors according to their estimated expected individual-level effects which in turn can be used to derive a tailored marketing strategy. \cite*{ReimersXie2019} assess the effect of e-coupon provision on alcohol sales by means of a difference-in-differences approach, exploiting the fact that the restaurants in their sample issued e-vouchers at different points in time.
-See also \cite*{Xingetal2020}, \cite*{Halvorsenetal2016} and \cite*{Zhangetal2017} for further examples of observational and experimental studies assessing the effect of coupon provision or other discount campaigns on consumer behavior.
+In the latter case, researchers must assume that all variables that jointly affect the intervention and purchasing behavior are observed in the data and can thus be controlled for. \cite*{RubinRichard2006} apply propensity score matching to evaluate the effect of marketing interventions aimed at physicians in order to promote the prescription of a `lifestyle' drug.
+They also rank the physicians according to their estimated expected individual-level effects, which in turn can be used to derive a tailored marketing strategy. \cite*{ReimersXie2019} assess the effect of e-coupon provision on alcohol sales by means of a difference-in-differences approach, exploiting the fact that the restaurants in their sample issued e-coupons at different points in time.
+See also \cite*{Xingetal2020}, \cite*{Halvorsenetal2016} and \cite*{Zhangetal2017} for further examples of observational and experimental studies examining the effect of coupon provision or other discount campaigns on consumer behavior.

-Other contributions analyze the heterogeneity of marketing effects across customer characteristics and the circumstances under which customers are targeted by coupon and other promotion campaigns.
-Among them, \cite*{GopalakrishnanPark2021} investigate whether high- and low-consumption customers, as defined by their purchasing behavior during the 12 months prior to the experiment, differ in their responsiveness to coupon campaigns. \cite*{Andrewsetal2016} study whether the level of capacity utilization (or crowdedness) of a subway affects the response of its passengers to mobile advertising campaigns and find a statistically significant positive association.
-Based on a field experiment, \cite*{Spiekermannetal2011} conclude that proximity to the place for which coupons are distributed influences coupon redemption, and that this association is much more pronounced in the city center than in suburban areas.
+Other contributions analyze the heterogeneity of marketing effects across customer characteristics and the circumstances under which customers are targeted by coupon and other promotional campaigns.
+Among them, \cite*{GopalakrishnanPark2021} investigate whether high- and low-consumption customers, as defined by their purchasing behavior during the 12 months prior to the experiment, differ in their responsiveness to coupon campaigns. \cite*{Andrewsetal2016} study whether the level of occupancy (or crowdedness) of a subway affects passengers' response to mobile advertising campaigns and find a statistically significant positive association.
+Based on a field experiment, \cite*{Spiekermannetal2011} conclude that proximity to the location for which coupons are distributed influences coupon redemption, and that this association is much more pronounced in the city center than in suburban areas.